R0hit-Yadav/Odoo-Hackathon-2024/Final Round(Library Management System)/Library Managment System/README.md

   <h2 align="center">BookHub/h2>

-  Bookish is a fully responsive e-book website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  <br />Responsive for all devices, build using HTML, CSS, and JavaScript.